 Reviewed by Matthew Forrest

-Heart of Darkness is on at the Lowry until Thursday 18th April tickets available here.
+The Ocean at the End of the Lane is at the Lowry until 8th January, tickets available here.